wpendl99/.github/profile/webServers/https/https.md

    ➜  sudo vi Caddyfile
    ```

 1. Modify the Caddy rule for handling requests to port 80 (HTTP), to instead handle request for your domain name.
 By not specifying a port the rule will serve up files using port 443 (HTTPS), and any request to port 80 will automatically redirect the browser to port 443.
 Replace `:80` with your domain name (e.g. `myfunkychickens.click`).
+Make sure delete the colon.

 1. Modify the Caddy rules that route the traffic for the two web applications that we will build.
 To do this replace the two places where `yourdomain` appears with your domain name (e.g. `myfunkychickens.click`).